Communications and Information Technology

 This hand-operated printing press is one of the oldest remaining in the United States.
 America's premier press maker, Adam Ramage, made it in Philadelphia in about 1809.
 He was the first American to improve printing presses and began a tradition of American innovations in printing press design.
 With this press, two journeymen printers printed about 250 one-sided sheets per hour.

 This peripatetic press was used to print newspapers in the 19th-century American West.
 Washington hand presses were rugged and extremely popular; this one crossed the Isthmus of Panama on its way from New Orleans to California's gold fields.
-In 1851, the press' owner, John Judson Ames, started San Diego's first newspaper.
-The press also printed newspapers in San Bernardino and Independence, California and Aurora, Nevada.
+In 1851, the press's owner, John Judson Ames, started San Diego's first newspaper.
+The press also printed newspapers in San Bernardino and Independence, California, and in Aurora, Nevada.

 Developed by Christopher Glidden in the 1860s and manufactured by the Remington arms company beginning in 1873, the Sholes & Glidden was the first commercially successful typewriter.
 Its adoption by large corporations kickstarted the typewriter industry and contributed to the speedup of American work life.
 The innovations of the Sholes & Glidden, particularly its keyboard layout, were widely adopted.
 This typewriter is why your computer...